Ba Be National Park highlights and travel guide

-One of the places to visit on your waterborne adventure is An Ma Temple which sits peacefully next to the lake creating a serene ambience.
-Here you can bathe in the relaxing atmosphere and learn about the religion and rituals of the local people.
+One of the places to visit on your adventure is An Ma Temple which sits peacefully next to the lake creating a comfortable atmosphere.
+Here you can bath in the relaxing space and learn about the religion and rituals of the local people.

 Boat trip on Ba Be lake

 Another peaceful spot on the lake is known as Fairy Pond, which is situated in the third section of the lake.
 The name is well suited to the area as it certainly has a magical feel about it.
 Legend has it that some fairies, who had been bathing in the secluded waters, lured a local huntsman and put a spell on him.
 The local fishermen, however, are not put off by this mystical tale and often enjoy fishing peacefully in the waters.